 The Contractor shall obtain the approval of the Project Manager for each section and each stage of construction.
 Approval of any section of any stage will not be given, and the Contractor shall not proceed with any subsequent stage, until all tests required by the Project Manager have been carried out, and the results have shown that the section complies with the Specification.
-Any works rejected by the Project Manager as not complying with the Specification shall be replaced by the Contractor at his own expense.
+The Contractor at his own expense shall replace any works rejected by the Project Manager as not complying with the Specification.